-- Individual Licenses are the most complex and require the regulator to consider each license individually. - Class Licenses are less complex since they require only an approval process for a broad category of service. - Registration requires the operator to formally register with the regulator before operation of the service. - Notification requires the operator simply to notify the regulator of the service, but no regulatory approval is necessary. - Lastly, open entry is the most flexible and requires neither notification nor registration.
+- Individual Licenses are the most complex and require the regulator to consider each license individually. - Class Licenses are less complex since they require only an approval process for a broad category of service, are Issued without competitive bidding and are available to all qualified applicants who meet certain eligibility criteria established by the Regulator - Registration requires the operator to formally register with the regulator before operation of the service. - Notification requires the operator simply to notify the regulator of the service, but no regulatory approval is necessary. - Lastly, open entry is the most flexible and requires neither notification nor registration.